brightec/Guidelines-ObjC_iOS/README.md

 In method signatures, there should be a space after the method type (-/+ symbol).
 There should be a space between the method segments (matching Apple's style).
 Always include a keyword and be descriptive with the word before the argument which describes the argument.

-The usage of the word "and" is reserved.
-It should not be used for multiple parameters as illustrated in the `initWithWidth:height:` example below.

 **Preferred:**
 ```objc
 - (void)setExampleText:(NSString *)text image:(UIImage *)image;